rsoprivatecloud/packer-templates-rax/README.md

     echo 'export PATH=$PATH:/usr/libexec' > /etc/profile.d/libexec-path.sh

+Also, add __/usr/local/bin__ to your BASH path:

+    echo 'export PATH=$PATH:/usr/local/bin' > /etc/profile.d/usr-local-bin-path.sh

+You might need to log out and log back into the root user for the BASH path changes to take affect.

 Download the [latest version of Packer](https://www.packer.io/downloads.html).

 At the time of writing, Packer 0.10.1 is the latest.
 Download it using `curl`:

     curl -O https://releases.hashicorp.com/packer/0.10.1/packer_0.10.1_linux_amd64.zip

+Unzip __packer__:

+    unzip packer_0.10.1_linux_amd64.zip

 There's already a program named __packer__ in the BASH path.
 Rename the __packer__ you just downloaded to __packerio__: